daVincere/davincere.github.io/_posts/2023-07-02-thecareermint_com.markdown

 You can't do anything about the first 2.
 You can only do something around #3.

 For engineering colleges, we have IITs -- which do not come to any top 100 list anywhere.
 For healthcare education, we have AIIMS -- where no new things haven't happened for ages.
 The list goes on.
 The point is that we have no core research in our country.
 We have not invented anything and we only have our past to be boastful and proud of.
-(Nothing wrong in being proud of your past, but societies look at their pasts often because they don't see any horizon).
+(Nothing wrong in being proud of your past, but societies look at their pasts often do it because they don't have anything to look forward to, across the horizon).
 If I were to build something, with all my intellect, I'd work here.
 Some people call this -- foundational model.
 But, I am not well-versed in any of this and so I can't help here.

 The second class is a good set of the working class.
 Training for this working class is a joke.
 Only 34% of corporates in India provide internship programs.
 It's an unoptimised industry that has very recently started gaining traction.
 But, it's still far away from bearing any fruit.